zaiisao/Documentation/en/Agora Platform/dashboard_restful_communication.md

 <div class="alert info">Before using the RESTful APIs, ensure that your account has enabled the relevant privilege of a specified project in Agora Console.
 Agora supports customizing different user roles and privileges.
 For more information, see <a href="../../en/Agora%20Platform/manage_member.md">Management members</a >.</div>

 The RESTful API only supports HTTPS.
-Before sending HTTP requests, you must pass the basic Agora HTTP authentication (the `Authorization` parameter in the HTTP request head) with `api_key:api_secret`:
+Before using the Agora RESTful API, you need to pass the basic HTTP authentication.

-- `api_key`: Customer ID
-- `api_secret`: Customer Certificate

-You can find your Customer ID and Customer Certificate on the [RESTful API](https://console.agora.io/restfulApi) page in Console.
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.

 <div class="alert note">The call frequency of RESTful APIs is no more than ten queries per second.
 To apply for higher call frequency, contact  <a href="mailto:support@agora.io">support@agora.io</a >.</div>